 (Lt.
 Col. Bott, general court martial, 7 Nov 1916)

 In November 1914, Bott set out to raise a mounted battalion from British Columbia.
-The Victoria Daily Colonist praised his appointment as commander of the 2nd CMR, noting that Bott “is generally considered a most efficient officer and there can be no question as to the respect in which he is held by his men as well as his popularity among them.”
+The Victoria Daily Colonist praised his appointment at the head of the 2nd CMR, noting that Bott “is generally considered a most efficient officer and there can be no question as to the respect in which he is held by his men as well as his popularity among them.”
 Meanwhile, fellow militia colonel, J.R.
 Vicars, described Bott as “only a fair man … troubled with big head and not popular with the men.”

 Although Bott had selected the best horsemen from the province and was eager to see action in France, everyone soon realized that it would be an infantry war.
-The battalion landed in France in September 1915 but the mounted rifle regiments were quickly reorganized as dismounted units.
+The battalion landed in France in September 1915 but the mounted rifle regiments were quickly reorganized as dismounted infantry.